jasontalon/ecom_simula/README.md

 # E-Commerce Exercise

 ## About
-A simple app that simulates e-commerce basic behaviors such as:
+A very simple app that simulates e-commerce basic behaviors such as:
 1. Creating/Managing sellers
 2. Creating/Managing products
 3. Adding products into cart w/ checkout behavior